 Professional Internship Program

 The Nunn School encourages students to explore both the Co-op Program and GTIP to see which best fits their needs.
-Internships can be found on CareerBuzz, Georgia Tech's resource for access to internships, job listings, on-campus interviews and more.
+Internships can be found on CareerBuzz, Georgia Tech's resource for access to internships, job listings, on-campus interviews, and more.
 The Nunn School also posts opportunities to the advising blog and weekly digest.
-Students are expected to complete two internships while in the program and advised to meet with the Nunn School Career Advisor to create an internship strategy.
+Students are encouraged to complete two internships while in the program and are advised to meet with the Nunn School Career Advisor to create an internship strategy.

 With employers looking for students with more and more diverse skill sets, having a global perspective and tangible experience is more important now than ever.
 The Nunn School believes this is an imperative piece of an international affairs education and Georgia Tech’s Global Research and Internship Program (GRIP) helps students accomplish this.
 They aid students in their search for an international internship, tailor their resume for a global employer, and support them throughout their program.
 To qualify for GRIP interns must work at least 14 weeks during a fall or spring semester and at least 10 ten weeks during the summer session for full-time audit credit of 12 hours in any country that does not have a State Travel Advisory Level of 3 or 4.